 And if you ask your delegates to do something while networking (reflect upon questions, come up with answers to a task etc.), you should ask the same of the attendees slipping off to the soulworking zone.

 How to make a soulworking zone

 You could also use the decoration of the room to facilitate the silence.
 If you make sure that the chairs, sofas etc. in the zone do not face each other, you stress the purpose of the room not being a place for conversation.

 Also, you would want to have the soulworking zone in an adjacent room to the networking zone so as not to send the attendees, who wish to ‘soulwork’, to the farthest corner of the hotel.
 You would not want these attendees to feel inferior to the others, but you would want it to be a bit quieter than the networking zone to accommodate those who are easily distracted by too much noise.

 On the other hand, would you really want the chill zone to be silent per se?
 I see the chill zone as a place everybody can hang out – not just the introverts – which means that even though the chill zone might not be the loudest place at the venue, it is not as such completely quiet either.
 Some attendees might want to relax with a cup of coffee while checking E-mails, others want to reflect upon presentations and speeches.

-So, maybe the chill zone should just continue to be exactly what the name states: a CHILL zone, while we can use other spaces to create silent zones, networking lounges, soulworking lounges etc. We could just keep our chill zones as sanctuaries from all the input a conference consists of.
+So, maybe the chill zone should just continue to be exactly what the name states: a CHILL zone, while we can use other spaces to create silent zones, networking zones, soulworking zones, etc. while we just keep our chill zones as sanctuaries from all the input a conference consists of.